Which is the most useful kind of knowledge – general knowledge about how to think well, or specific knowledge within many subject areas?

 Weaving cognitive skills and specific knowledge together

 The early advocates of cognitive skills tried to push too hard and too far.
 They overlooked the importance of deep subject knowledge.
-They felt that cognitive skills would be readily applied to new situations.
-Studies that countered the original claims nearly ringed the death knell for cognitive skills.
+They felt that these skills would be readily applied to new situations.
+Studies that countered the original claims nearly ringed the death knell for general cognitive strategies.

 Image Credit: ninahale